 The most common language spoken in Gause - Milano is English.
 Other important languages spoken here include Spanish and Italian.

 If you're planning where to retire, the neighborhood in Gause - Milano is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in TX, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
 This neighborhood ranks as better for retirement living than 87.7% of the neighborhoods in Texas.
 If you are considering retiring to Texas, this is a good neighborhood to look at.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 Did you know that the neighborhood has more Lithuanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Lithuanian ancestry.